-If application of this policy/practice leads to discrimination (direct or indirect), harassment, victimisation, less favourable treatment for particular equality groups:
+Could application of this policy/practice lead to discrimination (direct or indirect), harassment, victimisation, less favourable treatment for particular equality groups?
 The implementation of this new practice has the potential on equality in a number of ways outlined in the document, and potential ways not identified, to impact indirectly on equality.
-These potential impacts are justified in achieving the aim of protecting staff and Fellows from COVID-19.
+These potential impacts are justified in achieving the aim of protecting staff and students from COVID-19.
 The indirect risk is mitigated by measures aimed at allowing individuals in one or various groups to take a more flexible approach to their work.
 In addition, we encourage any individuals who notice that their circumstances have deteriorated and who are not included here to reach out to their line manager, or any line manager with which they feel comfortable.

-• If the policy/practice contributes to advancing equality of opportunity2 The new practice should enable researchers from all protected characteristic groups to resume research and other activities in support of research.
+Will the policy/practice contribute to advancing equality of opportunity?
+The new practice should enable staff from all protected characteristic groups to resume work.

-• If there is an opportunity in applying this policy/practice to foster good relations:
+Is there an opportunity in applying this policy/practice to foster good relations?

-Applying this practice and ensuring its good communication will provide reassurance to all staff and Fellows that their health, safety, and well-being are being prioritised, and that issues of equality have been carefully considered.
-Continued support for staff to work from home and work flexibly can foster good relations with those for whom these flexible working practices allow them to maintain good work-life balance.
+Applying this practice and ensuring its good communication will provide reassurance to all staff and students that their health, safety, and well-being are being prioritised, and that issues of equality have been carefully considered.
+Continued support for staff to work from home, and work flexibly can foster good relations with those for whom these flexible working practices allow them to maintain good work-life balance.

-• If the policy/practice create any barriers for any other groups?
+Will the policy/practice create any barriers for any other groups?